pokemonProj/PokeAPI/README.md

-## :cherries: weight
+## :cherries: Weight

 ---

-PESO PESADO DURO NA QUED
+Weight of pokemon